henrybarreto/shell/README.md

 When not in window management mode, pressing `Super` + `<Direction>` will shift window focus to a window in the given direction.
 This is calculated based on the distance between the center of the side of the focused window that the window is being shifted from, and the opposite side of windows surrounding it.

 Switching focus to the left will calculate from the center of the east side of the focused window to the center of the west side of all other windows.
 The window with the least distance is the window we pick.

-### Launcher

-Pop Shell provides an integrated launcher which interfaces directly with our [pop-launcher](https://github.com/pop-os/launcher) service.
-JSON IPC is used to communicate between the shell and the launcher in an asynchronous fashion.
-This functionality was separated from the shell due to performance and maintainability issues.
-The new launcher is written in Rust and fully async.
-The launcher has extensive features that would be useful for implementing desktop launchers beyond a shell extension.

 ### Inner and Outer Gaps